 - So the first item to look at was to see if the offsets of the wheels would accommodate my car should I find a solutions to make them fit.
 The first thought would have been the use of adapters with the correct hub bore and bolt patter to fit however the offsets of the wheels was pretty aggressive so I needed to find a way to make them bolt up to my car directly.
-The front wheels were +26mm at 18×8.5″ and the rears +16mm at 18×10″ which a beautiful lip as seen in the picture above!
+Otherwise you can use PCD wheel adapters that can not only change your bolt pattern but also change and adapt your hub bore size.Here are my wheel specs:

 - Third step, how to get the bolt pattern correct, most people would say “re-drill” the wheels, I really wanted to avoid this scenario, so with a little research I found out about this nifty solution – the Wobble Nut aka PCD Variation Nuts (bolts are also available).
 Wobble Nuts, are a nifty little invention that allows the inside of the nut to “float” off center by up to 2mm allowing a slight offset to the threads where the housing of the nut will set itself properly in the hole of the wheel.
 P.C.D.
-Variation Nuts were meant for exactly this, someone wanting to use a 5×112 on a 5×114.3 car or vice versa!
+Variation Nuts were meant for exactly this, someone wanting to use a 5×112 wheels on 5×114.3 car or vice versa!
 Below you can see how a PCD Variation Nut works

 I did have some issues finding Wobble Nuts in 1/2″ UNF thread pitch as most available out there are Metric.
 But I found a place in Germany with very reasonable pricing who literally over-nighted the nuts to me via DHL.
 They were sourced through Performance Alloys who also has a large selection of PCD Adapters.